4 steps to better boundaries at work

 The starting point is knowing what’s important.
 Make a list of everything that matters to you in each domain (work, family, health etc), then rank it in order of importance to you.

-1. Managing my capacity/energy.
+Managing my cognitive capacity/energy.

-5. Being present / undistracted in all meetings.
+Being present and undistracted in all meetings.

 2. Identify how you'll meet these needs